codesleeps/css-code-snippets/README.md

 ## Task

-- [x] As a user, I can view a collection of labeled CSS snippets in a responsive grid.
+- [ ] As a user, I can view a collection of labeled CSS snippets in a responsive grid.

-- [x] As a user, I can easily identify these CSS snippets by their headings.
+- [ ] As a user, I can easily identify these CSS snippets by their headings.

-- [x] As a user, I can highlight a code snippet by clicking on it.
+- [ ] As a user, I can highlight a code snippet by clicking on it.

-- [x] As a user, I can view my application on a mobile device as well as a desktop.
+- [ ] As a user, I can view my application on a mobile device as well as a desktop.

+## Completed

-* Must use semantic HTML elements and proper indentation.
+- [x] Must use semantic HTML elements and proper indentation.

-* Use CSS variables to maintain clean and reusable values for a color scheme.
+- [x] Use CSS variables to maintain clean and reusable values for a color scheme.

-* Use flexbox and media queries to create a responsive grid layout.
+- [x] Use flexbox and media queries to create a responsive grid layout.

 * Each CSS snippet should have a card-like layout with the CSS syntax wrapped in an [HTML pre element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/pre).